HBT welcomes seekers and shmoozers, questioners and believers, of any background. What matters is that you want to connect and to grow.

 A bar or bat mitzvah service at HBT is an especially joyous occasion and anyone is welcome to the service, whether you are a member of the community, a friend of the family, or a guest.
 We seek to create an atmosphere of community to embrace each new Jewish adult, while celebrating his or her unique gifts.

-On High Holy Days, our service is filled with warmth and reverence.
+High Holy Days - our service is filled with warmth and reverence.
 The atmosphere encourages personal reflection as well as community bonding.
 Traditional cantorial chanting, creative poetry, personal sharing and involvement of the congregants at every level are some of the highlights of the holy days.
 On Rosh Hashanah afternoon, families join together at the informal Tashlich service outdoors at Millenium Park.
 On Yom Kippur afternoon we offer alternative forms of worship, including yoga, meditation and chanting.

 PLEASE NOTE: